Orca Running Ambassadors

 Andrew

 Hello!
-My name is Andrew and I am so glad to be back for my third year as an Ambassador.
+My name is Andrew and I am so glad to be back for my fourth year as an Ambassador.
 I was born in Colorado, raised in Wisconsin, did undergrad in Minnesota, and grad school in Illinois.
 I currently live in south Marysville.
 I studied Aerospace Engineering and work in the Aerospace industry on standardization and strength of materials.
 I am married, with 2 amazing daughters.
 I have always tried to stay active, but I didn’t get back into running until Dec 2019.
 I picked up a treadmill, and started running consistently right away.
 In hindsight, that was such an amazing decision because running has been a major part of my new normal ever since.
 You can often find me running (of course), reading, and hiking.
-My family makes it a goal to hike together once a week in the spring and summer, and that has been a really amazing way to bond and grow together. // I was introduced to Orca Running & Evergreen Trail Runs in 2020 by the Social Distance Run, and was so excited by the wonderful, welcoming community.
-I especially appreciate their commitment to the local community, environment, and more. // Current goals are to build strength, build up distance, and strive to be a better human.
+My family makes it a goal to hike together once a week in the spring and summer, and that has been a really amazing way to bond and grow together.

 Instagram: @the.running.steevens